Specific Learning Disability

 - Severe emotional or behavioral disturbances

-School Assessments and Clinician’s Role
+School Assessments & Clinician’s Role

 - Documentation in the specific area of academic underachievement (e.g., reading)